Chinese Egg Tarts (Hong Kong Style)

 • Remove one portion of the dough after chilling for 1 hour in the refrigerator.

 • Dust work surface and rolling pin with gluten free flour.
 Roll the dough to 1 cm thickness.
-Then cut the tart bases with a round cookie cutter to size just slightly smaller than the shallow muffin pan.
+Then cut the tart bases with a round cookie cutter to size just slightly smaller than the muffin pan.
 Place dough in the middle of the pan, press the dough into the pan with your thumbs, starting from the bottom and then the sides.
 Ensure that the tart shells are even in thickness.
 Repeat with the second portion of the dough.

 For making the custard:

-• Warm up the rice milk in a pot on low heat and add in the caster sugar until the sugar is completely dissolved.
+• Warm up the rice milk in a small pot on low heat and add in the caster sugar until the sugar is completely dissolved.
 Do not bring the rice milk to a boil.
 Let it cool to room temperature.

 • Whisk the eggs with the rice milk and mix well.